Student Research Spotlight

 Biology Honors Projects

 Qualified students are encouraged to seek Research Honors during their senior year for their original student research projects.
 Course credit (Bio 499) may be earned for work associated with the completion of an Honors Research project.

-The assent of a faculty member willing to serve as project advisor is required for participation.
-Students must discuss their interest in research honors with their academic advisor and their research project advisor no later than the spring semester of their junior year.
-Moreover, a student's intention to attempt Honors Research must be declared to the Associate Provost during the semester immediately preceding achievement of senior standing.
+You must seek out a project advisor and discuss interest in research honors no later than the spring semester of your junior year.
+Moreover, you must declare your intentions to the Associate Provost no later than the semester immediately preceding achievement of senior standing.

-Students may seek Research Honors in their major field (or in another field in which six course units will have been completed prior to beginning the Honors Project) provided that a cumulative grade point average of at least 3.25 overall and 3.50 in the field in which honors are sought has been maintained (exclusive of military science courses).
-Students seeking Research Honors must present and defend their research to their project hearing committee.
-The project hearing committee, appointed by the faculty advisor with the consultation and consent of the student, will review the completed project and determine whether or not Honors shall be granted.
+You may seek Research Honors in your major field (or in another field in which six course units will have been completed prior to beginning the Honors Project) provided that a cumulative grade point average of at least 3.25 overall and 3.50 in the field in which honors are sought has been maintained (exclusive of military science courses).
+You must present and defend your research to a project hearing committee.
+The project hearing committee, appointed by the faculty advisor with your consultation and consent, will review the completed project and determine whether or not Honors shall be granted.

 John Wesley Powell Research Conference

 The John Wesley Powell Student Research Conference was established as an annual event in 1990.
 Held in April each year, the conference provides an opportunity for students who are pursuing individual research projects to present those projects in a public forum.
 Research projects pursued by students at any level – freshman through senior – and in any academic program throughout the University, are eligible to participate.
 Research can be presented either in a poster session format, or in a (15-min) oral presentation.